Chalarangelo/30-seconds-of-code/content/snippets/js/s/form-to-object.md

 ## Serialize form data to a query string

-If, instead of an object, you need to **serialize the data** from a form into a query string, you need to make a few adjustments to the previous snippet.
+If, instead of an object, you need to **serialize the data** from a form into a query string, you need to make a few adjustments to the previous code snippet.

 After creating a `FormData` object, you can use `Array.from()` to create an **array of the entries**.
 Using the second argument of the function, you can specify how each entry should be mapped.
 In this case, we want to map each entry to a string, where the key and value are joined by an `=` sign and apply `encodeURIComponent()` to each part.